Smoke and Vapour

 - Fire pits, barbeques, gas-powered machinery or other sources of smoke and vapour in the common elements entering an owner’s unit.

-Because living in a condo often means living close to your neighbours, many condo corporations have provisions in their governing documents (i.e. their declaration, by-laws, and rules) to prohibit activities such as smoking and vaping.
-These provisions would most likely be found in the corporation’s declaration or rules, though they may also be found in the by-laws.
+If your condominium corporation has provisions in its governing documents relating to smoke or vapour, these provisions would most likely be found in the corporation’s declaration or rules, though they may also be found in the by-laws.